 - Rheumatoid arthritis

-- Are in a drug management program to help better manage and safely use medications such as opioids and benzodiazepines
+- Members must be in a drug management program to help better manage and safely use medications such as opioids and benzodiazepines

 Do you meet all of the criteria above?
 Learn more1 about how to manage the various medications you need to stay healthy.